F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following is another example of using a BIG-IQ to license your BIG-IP systems with a utility pool.
 However, in this case the BIG-IQ does **not** have an existing route to the BIG-IP.

 For unreachable devices (with no route to BIG-IP), BIG-IP credentials are not required.
-Instead, you must explicitly indicate the platform on which the device runs (the **hypervisor** field) as Declarative Onboarding cannot automatically detect the value at this time.
+Instead, you must explicitly indicate the platform on which the device runs (the **hypervisor** field) as BIG-IP Declarative Onboarding cannot automatically detect the value at this time.
 This is required for the BIG-IQ license activation API request (see :ref:`license-pool` for hypervisor options).

-**New in DO 1.24** |br|
+**New in BIG-IP DO 1.24** |br|
-Declarative Onboarding 1.24 introduced the **chargebackTag** property. **chargebackTag** is an optional text string which can be used as a charge back tag, making it easier to track license costs.
+BIG-IP Declarative Onboarding 1.24 introduced the **chargebackTag** property. **chargebackTag** is an optional text string which can be used as a charge back tag, making it easier to track license costs.

 ..
-WARNING:: If you attempt to use this example a Declarative Onboarding version prior to 1.24, it will fail.
+WARNING:: If you attempt to use this example a BIG-IP Declarative Onboarding version prior to 1.24, it will fail.
 On previous versions, remove line 22.

 In this example, we've highlighted the lines that are specific to this utility and No Route example (reachable=false).
 See :ref:`Composing a declaration for licensing BIG-IP with a BIG-IQ<bigiqdec>` for specific details on this example.